 Can I add more flavors to the lassi?

-Are lassi recipes always sweet?
+Are lassi recipes continuously sweet?